soitun/tillitis-key1/hw/application_fpga/core/tk1/README.md

 emit either high or low voltage level depending on if the corresponding register is one or zero.

+*Note:* For the `uwg30` chip package, this API is present but the physical pins are not routed out.

 ### Application introspection